CATIA tips and tricks

 4. Make basic tree for every part

-You want to have organized part with same structure.
+You want to have an organized part with the same structure.
 Use boolean to make that tree and make one start part.
-So when you want to create new part, use that one with the structure.
+So when you want to create a new part, use that one with the structure.

-Finally this is simple example of tree.
-You have main body, milling and drilling.
-In many body you can add your main features and milling and drilling are clear.
+Finally, this is a simple example of a tree.
+You have the main body, milling, and drilling.
+In many-body, you can add your main features and milling and drilling are clear.

 5. Icons and schourcuts

 Organize your icons and shortcuts.
-You really need to make shortcut for every tool that you use often.
+You need to make a shortcut for every tool that you use often.
 Because it can save a lot of time for you.
 So once you start doing it, you can’t stop.
-In the end you want to have shortcut for every tool.
+In the end, you want to have a shortcut for every tool.

 1) Important features are often hidden amongst large numbers of construction features that are of no interest to other users.

-2) There is often multiple ways of defining the same feature when creating constraints and importing part geometry.
+2) There are often multiple ways of defining the same feature when creating constraints and importing part geometry.

 Therefore to avoid this problem a publication can be used to declare the centreline and this publication can be used whenever a constraint is made to the centreline or not.
 This means that if the published feature is removed or replaced, CATIA will immediately inform the user that the publication no longer points to an existing feature.
 The user can then re-point the publication to a replacement feature and all of the assembly links will automatically be corrected.

-Finally use macros to speed up you processes.
+Finally use macros to speed up your processes.
 This site is completely about that.
-You can read more in tutorial section.
+You can read more in the tutorial section.